-Small children have favorite colors and pink is often #1.
+Small children, especially girls, have favorite colors and pink bedrooms are often #1.

 Pre-schoolers and primary graders use color and shape to identify things, researchers say, which may explain the rosy fixation kids can develop, particularly when it comes to their bedroom decor.
-If pink is a must-have for a little girl, I favor simplicity and mutability versus overwhelming color and accessories.
-It’s easier to change out a rug, paint an accent wall, or swap out bedding than it is to break down and redecorate an entire room.
+If pink bedrooms are must-haves for little girls, I favor simplicity and mutability versus overwhelming color and accessories.
+It’s easier to change out a rug, paint an accent wall, or swap out bedding in than it is to break down and redecorate an entire room.
 For the adorable princess bedroom [top] the crown wall decal sets the color scheme and acts as a headboard, too.
 I searched in vain to find the source for this exact crown design which looks like a decal.

-But a search of turned up this very similar Princess Crown wall decal which comes in five different sizes and 42 colors.
+The search turned up this very similar Princess Crown wall decal which comes in five different sizes and 42 colors.

 I also like this vinyl Princess Crown Name decal, which is somewhat smaller but also very charming.